This video is one from my vault and was filmed in 2022.

 The materials

-Here is a run down of the pens I am using, they’re just the ones I like, but I often get asked about which pens I use, so here they are:
+Here is a run down of some of the materials I use, they’re just the ones I like, but I often get asked about which pens I use, so here they are:

 • Pigma Micron Fine liner Pen for fine lines